white-break

 Sexual Addictions Counseling

 Individuals with sexual addictions are unable to control their lustful impulses and compulsively pursue prostitution, affairs, liaisons, pornography, or fantasies among other means.
-The sex addict most often times operates in secret, keeping his problem tucked deep away into a dark closet.
-He is completely obsessed by twisted impulses and drives feeling unable to control them.
-These kinds of addicts are often in denial of their problem, and once discovered can wreck utter destruction in the individual's relationships.
-The sex addict, because he is living a double "secret" life will often be an unstable person.
+Someone with a sexual addiction most often times operates in secret, keeping the problem tucked deep away into a dark closet.
+The individual may be completely obsessed by dark impulses and drives feeling unable to control them.
+Someone with a sexual addiction may also live in denial of their problem, and once discovered can wreck utter destruction in the individual's relationships.
+A person with a sexual addiction, because he or she is living a double "secret" life will often be an unstable person.
 Symptoms include sexual harassment, habitual use of pornography, and blaming the innocent spouse for any problem relating to the addiction.
+While many may think of sex addicts as men, this is not true.
+As many as 30% of people who seek treatment for sex addiction are women.